 Later, on Jan.
-18, 1968, the probe, the Sun, and Earth were perfectly aligned to allow investigation of Earth’s magnetic tail in detail, first performed by Pioneer 7 in 1968.
+18, 1968, the probe, the Sun, and Earth were perfectly aligned to allow investigation of Earth’s magnetic tail in detail, a feat first performed by Pioneer 7 in 1968.

-Already by June 1968, data from the probe led scientists to speculate that Earth’s magnetic tail might be shorter than the approximately 199 million miles (320 million kilometers) suggested by theoretical calculations.
+By June 1968 data from the probe led scientists to speculate that Earth’s magnetic tail might be shorter than the approximately 199 million miles (320 million kilometers) suggested by theoretical calculations.

-In August of the same year, NASA scientists at the Deep Space Network (DSN) announced that they had managed to quadruple the distance over which signals from the three solar Pioneers so far launched could be heard.
+In August of the same year, NASA scientists at the Deep Space Network (DSN) announced that they had managed to quadruple the distance over which signals from the three solar Pioneers could be heard.
 These improvements were enabled by changes in the DSN receivers.

-In Oct.
-1982, Pioneers 8 and 9 came within 1.5 million miles (2.4 million kilometers) of each other, an “encounter” used to recalibrate Pioneer 8’s damaged plasma instrument.
+In October 1982, Pioneers 8 and 9 came within 1.5 million miles (2.4 million kilometers) of each other—an “encounter” used to recalibrate Pioneer 8’s damaged plasma instrument.

-During tracking on July 23, 1995, NASA was unable to switch on Pioneer 8’s transmitter, probably because the spacecraft was too far away from the Sun to charge the solar panels.
+During tracking on July 23, 1995, NASA was unable to switch on Pioneer 8’s transmitter, probably because the spacecraft was too far away from the Sun to charge its solar panels.

 On Aug.
 22, 1996, contact was reacquired via a backup transmitter.
 Although there were no further plans to contact the spacecraft, the on-board electric field detector remained at least hypothetically functional in 2015, nearly 48 years after launch.

-The original launch vehicle also carried a second payload, the Tts I (Test and Training Satellite I, later renamed Tetr I), fixed to the second stage, which was successfully ejected after the third stage finished firing, and entered an Earth orbit of 303 x 187 miles (488 × 301 kilometers) at 33 degree inclination.
-It reentered on May 14, 1968.
+The original launch vehicle also carried a second payload, the Tts I (Test and Training Satellite I, later renamed Tetr I), fixed to the second stage, which was successfully ejected after the third stage finished firing, and entered an Earth orbit of 303 × 187 miles (488 × 301 kilometers) at a 33-degree inclination.
+It reentered Earth's atmosphere on May 14, 1968.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.